SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/device-protocols.md

 <a name="resources"></a>
 ### Adding additional functionalities to a resource

-To access resource functionalities you need to proceed to the device protocol page and click on one of the resources instances.
+To access resource functionalities proceed to the device protocol page and click one of the resource instances.
 See below for the functionalities that you may enable:

 #### Send measurement